jpolitz/pyret-d3/README.md

 xy-plot-cont
 ------------

 This function plots a graph.
-It is very fast and renders smoothly.
-However, it assumes that the plotting graph is continuous and therefore will show stange behavior such as showing vertical bar in step function
+It is very fast.
+However, it assumes that the plotting graph is continuous and therefore will show stange behavior such as showing vertical bars in a step function

 Arguments are: